4 Unique Styles from 1 Basic Kimono Pattern

 4 unique styles from 1 basic kimono pattern.
 Does that sound impossible to you?
 I was skeptical at first but I’m so excited to share the four new kimonos I have added to my wardrobe all while using one simple pattern.

 This post contains affiliate links.
 By making a purchase I will receive a small commission at no additional charge to you.
 Thank you for your support!

 I adore kimonos.
 They can be dressy or casual and are great for any occasion.
 You can layer them over tanks, t-shirts, sweaters or blouses.
-There are any number of ways to put them together with different fabrics and trims.
-You can use wovens such as chiffon, organza, cotton, linen, denim, georgette, challis, shirting or denim.
-Good knit choices are ponte, jersey, pique, jaquard or novelty knits.
-My kimonos were all made from wovens, since that’s what I had on hand in my fabric stash but you could use this pattern for knits too.
+There are a number of ways to put them together with different fabrics and trims.
+You can use wovens such as chiffon, organza, cotton, linen, denim, georgette, challis, shirting, or denim.
+Good knit choices are ponte, jersey, pique, jacquard, or novelty knits.
+My kimonos were all made from wovens since that’s what I had on hand in my fabric stash but you could use this pattern for knits too.

 The kimono pattern I’m using for this fun project is Simplicity #S1318.

-I adore the fact that this kimono pattern only uses about 2 yards of fabric even for the extra large size.
-If you are on a tight budget, or are a beginner sewer this is a great pattern choice since it is unfitted, and only has a few seams!
+I adore the fact that this kimono sewing pattern only uses about 2 yards of fabric even for the extra-large size.
+If you are on a tight budget or are a beginner sewer this is a great pattern choice since it is unfitted, and only has a few seams!

 A lace t-shirt and a simple necklace complete this outfit for an entirely different look than my first kimono.